dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 > precisely what our society is doing!"\
 > \-- Ursula K. Le Guin

-As we can see by examining Bitcoin\'s pre-history, double-spending and digital scarcity aren\'t easy problems to solve.
-Satoshi\'s breakthrough was to find a way to solve both of these problems practically, not academically.
+As we can see by examining Bitcoin's pre-history, double-spending and digital scarcity aren't easy problems to solve.
+Satoshi's breakthrough was to find a way to solve both of these problems practically, not academically.
 The first is solved by a globally shared **timechain** that is kept in sync via a competitive lottery, the